Young Sick Bacchus

 The Young Sick Bacchus (Bacchino Malato), also known as the Sick Bacchus or the Self-Portrait as Bacchus, is an early self-portrait by Michelangelo Merisi da Caravaggio, dated between 1593 and 1594.

 The artwork dates from Caravaggio’s first years in Rome when he moved to the Eternal City from his native Milan in the mid-1592.
 According to historians, the artist was ill at that period and spent six months in the hospital of Santa Maria della Consolazione.
-The painting probably indicates that Caravaggio’s physical ailment involved malaria, as the appearance of his skin and icterus in the eyes are key factors of active hepatic disease leading to high levels of bilirubin.
+The painting probably indicates that Caravaggio’s physical ailment involved malaria, as the appearance of his skin and icterus in the eyes are key factors of active hepatic disease leading to high bilirubin levels.

 The painting was in the collection of Giuseppe Cesari, Caravaggio’s early employer.
 Later, the Sick Bacchus was purchased by Cardinal-Nephew Scipione Borghese in 1607, together with the Boy Peeling Fruit and Boy with a Basket of Fruit.

 Giovanni Pietro Bellori mentions the painting in his “Vite de’ pittori, scultori e architetti moderni” (1642) – “and he made a number of small self-portraits using a mirror.
-And the first was a Bacchus with several bunches of grapes, made with great diligence but in a rather dry manner” – and referred to the period right after he had worked as the Cavalier d’Arpino’s studio hand.
+And the first was a Bacchus with several bunches of grapes, made with great diligence but rather dry” – and referred to the period right after he had worked as the Cavalier d’Arpino’s studio hand.

 The description of the artwork could also refer to the Bacchus in the Uffizi.
 The style of a young man noticed by Baglione shows in this work, dated to 1593/94.
 This oil on canvas portrait was confiscated from the Cavalier d’Arpino on the orders of Paul V, and it was ascribed to Caravaggio in 1693 and later in 1790.